aamindehkordi/Emulated-Agents/README.md

 # Senior Project

-This senior project aims to create an interactive AI chatroom with three distinct modes, simulating a conversation with an AI version of friends in a group.
-The project includes a text-based chat GUI, a zoom call simulation, and a photobooth-style live webcam conversation.
+The primary objective of this project is to develop a sophisticated, AI-powered chatbot capable of replicating the speech patterns of individuals with high accuracy.
+To achieve this, we aim to leverage existing AI technologies and integrate them with a user-friendly chat application for seamless digital conversations.
+The current version of our project has successfully implemented a graphical user interface (GUI) using TKinter and optimized the AI's response generation by effectively managing token usage from OpenAI's ChatGPT.
 This project is a chatbot application built using the OpenAI GPT-3.5-turbo model.
 The project is structured using the Model-View-Controller (MVC) pattern to separate the concerns of the application and make it more modular and maintainable.

 ## Modes